aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/100-template-anatomy.md

 ```

 Templates include several major sections.
 The **Resources** section is the only **required** section.
 Some sections in a
 template can be in any order.
-However, as you build your template, it can be helpful to use the logical order shown in
+As you build your template, it can be helpful to use the logical order shown in
 the following lab because values in one section might refer to values from a previous section.